HolgerBovbjerg/data2vec-KWS/README.md

 Baseline is the performance without pretraining using the reduced training set with only 20% of the labelled data.
 SC denotes finetuning on the reduced Speech Commands training set after Data2Vec pretraining using Speech Commands pretraining set.
 SC-FE denotes fine-tuning with the encoder weights frozen, such that only the linear classification head is trained (Linear Probing).
-Additionally, accuries for Librispeech pretraining.
+Additionally, accuracies for Librispeech pretraining.
 LS denotes finetuning on the reduced Speech Commands training set after Data2Vec pretraining using the Librispeech 100-hour clean training set.